aiboatum/Notes/Cpp/class.md

 // 'this' pointer points to this object,
 // that is taking the address of this object.
 ```
----

 # Introduce const Menber functions
 ```c++
 std::string isbn() const{return bookNO};
 ```
-what's the purpose of the const?
+what's the purpose of the `const`?
   1. In c++, the `this` pointer is a const pointer.
 And `this` pointer points to the `nonconst` version of the class type.
 Hence, `this` pointer cannot point to a `const` object, that is, we connot bind `this` to a `const` object.
   2. The purpose of that `const` is to modify the type of the the implicit `this` pointer, hence we can call this member function on a `const` object.
 The type of `this` will be `const Sales_data * const.`
   4. A `const` following the parameter list indicates that `this` is a pointer to `const`.